Long-acting injection a shot in the arm for GSK's HIV business

 “If approved, this regimen would give people living with HIV one month between each dose of antiretroviral therapy, changing HIV treatment from 365 dosing days per year, to just 12,” he said.

 Results from a second trial of cabotegravir and rilpivirine are expected later this year.
-Rilpivirine was developed by Johnson & Johnson (JNJ.N) and GSK is working with the U.S. drugmaker on the new injection regimen.
+Rilpivirine was developed by Johnson & Johnson and GSK is working with the U.S. drugmaker on the new injection regimen.

 Reporting by Ben Hirschler; editing by David Evans and Emelia Sithole-Matarise